medusajs/medusa/docs/content/tutorial/2-adding-custom-functionality.md

 ## Services

 We will begin our custom implementation by adding a custom service.
-In you project create a new file at `/src/services/welcome.js`.
+In your project create a new file at `/src/services/welcome.js`.
 Open the newly created file and add a class:

 ```javascript
 import { BaseService } from "medusa-interfaces"